 Powell Smile Repair to Renew Oral Health

 If you experience tooth decay, facial trauma, or other oral health concerns, the Watermark Dental team is here to help.
 We encourage our Powell, Grandview, and Dublin, OH area patients to contact us right away, if they experience dental discomfort or damage.
 The sooner we’re able to repair patients’ smiles, the more likely it is we’ll be able to provide conservative treatment options.
-Whether you need to fill a tooth following decay or relieve painful toothaches with root canal therapy, our skilled dentists, Dr. Jason T. Culley and Dr. Brittany L. Dexter offer skilled, effective care.
+Whether you need to fill a tooth following decay or relieve painful toothaches with root canal therapy, our skilled dentists, Dr. Jason T. Culley and Dr. Harjyot Bhullar offer skilled, effective care.

 Traditional Crown & Bridge

 Traditional dental crowns are used to repair smiles in a variety of situations.
 They restore form and function to damaged teeth by recreating the lost or damaged structure using a variety of materials including gold, porcelain bonded to metal, and ceramic.
 The dental crown itself is shaped to fit completely over the top of the damaged tooth protecting and repairing it.
 We use dental crowns in a number of restorations including:

 - The repair of decayed, broken, or otherwise damaged teeth